amrahmed95/Data-Science-Portfolio/Machine Learning/Regression/Car Price Prediction/Readme.md

 * Model Training and Evaluation: Several regression models are trained using the preprocessed data, and their performance is evaluated using appropriate metrics such as mean absolute error (MAE), mean squared error (MSE), and R-squared.

-* Future Improvements:
+# Future Improvements:
 Future enhancements to the project may include:

-Integration of additional data sources to enrich the feature set and improve prediction accuracy.
+* Integration of additional data sources to enrich the feature set and improve prediction accuracy.
-Implementation of advanced modeling techniques such as neural networks or ensemble methods for more robust predictions.
+* Implementation of advanced modeling techniques such as neural networks or ensemble methods for more robust predictions.
-Model Deployment and Integration: The project can be deployed as a web application or as an API allowing users to input car specifications and receive accurate price predictions
+* Model Deployment and Integration: The project can be deployed as a web application or as an API allowing users to input car specifications and receive accurate price predictions
-Development of a user-friendly interface or application for seamless interaction with the predictive model.

 # Dependencies: